hallgat89/WAL-theme-previewer-for-Nitrogen/README.md

 -Lets you use small, centered wallpapers <br />
 -Generates a background color for Nitrogen which matches the image (useful for images smaller than the screen) <br />

-WAL script is not included, head for this repo to download it (you only need the wal file): https://github.com/dylanaraps/wal
+WAL script is not included, head for this repo to download it (you only need the wal file):<br />
+https://github.com/dylanaraps/wal

-Now contains script for PYWAL: https://github.com/dylanaraps/pywal
+Now contains script for PYWAL:<br />
+https://github.com/dylanaraps/pywal